cs1302uga/cs1302-tutorials/junit/junit.md

      is used to test that an equality should hold.
 The `Assertions` class contains many conventient static methods that you might use when testing your code.

+   * The convention used by the official JUnit documentation is to make the test methods have package private visibility.

 1. Compile the `CounterTest` class, specifying `bin` as the default package for compiled code.
 Since this class relies on your already-compiled `Counter` class and some JUnit dependencies, you need to include both `bin` and